DavidVargasxyz/davidvargasxyz.github.io/content/linux/AutoFS.md

 - configure an indirect map to automount the NFS share /common that is available from server20.
 - install the relevant software and set up AutoFS maps to support the automatic mounting.
-- observe that the specified mount point "autoindir" is created automatically under /misc.
+- Observe that the specified mount point "autoindir" is created automatically under /misc.

 Note that /common is already mounted on the /local mount point via the fstab file and it is also configured via a direct map for automounting on /autodir.
 There should occur no conflict in configuration or functionality among the three.

 1\.
 Install the autofs software package if it is not already there:

 2\.
-Confirm the entry for the indirect map /misc in the /etc/auto.master file exists:
+Confirm the entry for the indirect map */misc* in the */etc/auto.master* file exists:
 ```bash
 [root@server30 common]# grep ^/misc /etc/auto.master
 /misc	/etc/auto.misc
 ```

 3\.
-Edit the /etc/auto.misc file and add the mount point, NFS server, and share information to it:
+Edit the */etc/auto.misc* file and add the mount point, NFS server, and share information to it:
 ```bash
 autoindir server30:/common
 ```